 Currency: Euro (EUR).
 There are ATMs on all islands

 Daily budget: It’s best to book everything in advance: rental car, accommodation and flights-boats between islands (in this order because cars are usually sold out).
-Here we give you all the transport info.
+Here we give you all the transport info on how to travel from one island to another.
 The price of the rental cars rarely goes below 25€/day (we tell you more here).
 One night accommodation for 2 people is between 50€ – 60€/night for a room with private bathroom (and, in some cases with personal or shared kitchen) or apartment.
 We recommend specific accommodations inside the section of each island.
 A meal at a restaurant usually cost an average of 20€/person.
 So the daily budget is around 90€-100€/day for two people approximately.